theQuiltingRiverOtter/hello-world/README.md

 Application for walking/running to a location.
 Tracks your distance ran and adds it to previous distances until you hit a particular place such as rivendale, the moon, etc.

+Application to check weather for roadtrips

+Website for poetry memorization

 Bobiverse Game:
   Start with a bob, choose to explore, replicate, colonize.
 Must save human civilation, defeate Maderos and the others, study new life.